TRONIX LIBRARY

 8. Your Rights

 If you’re in a jurisdiction with data protection laws (GDPR, CCPA, etc.), you have rights regarding your personal data.
-We store your email address and conversation history as described above.
-You can request access to, correction of, or deletion of this data at any time.
+We store your account information (email, name, profile image), reading ledger, and conversation history as described above.
+You can request access to, correction of, or deletion of any of this data at any time.

 For any privacy-related requests or questions, contact us at librarian@tronixlibrary.org.